-We have found 1,000 homes and jobs for people!
+We’ve secured over 1,200 homes and jobs for people!

 We are working towards change that results in long term stability, which is why we only count Team Members who are “permanently” employed and housed.
 We only count job placements after 90 days and housing when a Team Member’s name is on a lease.

 We do not consider temporary employment and shelter as permanent solutions, so you will not see these placements in our impact numbers below.

 - 599 Team Members employed for 90 days or more

 - We are averaging 7 employment placements per month

 - 74.8% of graduates keep their job for 90 days or more (five times the national best practice average of 14%)